fbpx

 Demographics

-Blair has around 7,600 people.
-The average age is 40 years old.
-Around 25% of people living in Blair are under the age of 18, so there are a lot of young families, but they are balanced among age groups.
+Blair has around 7,898 people with the average age being 39 years old – 38 years for males, and 41 years for females.
+Only 18.5% of the residents of Blair are 65 or older while around 25% of people living in Blair are under the age of 18.
+So, there are a lot of young families, but altogether, balanced among age groups.

 What’s Considered Blair?

-Blair runs all the up to the Missouri River for its eastern border.
-Although there aren’t exact, easy borders, Blair is made up of the intersections of Highway 30, 75, and 91.
+Blair runs all the up to the Missouri River valley, in the Loess Hills for its eastern border.
+Although there aren’t exact, easy borders, Blair is made up of the intersections of Highway 30, 75, and 91, covering zip codes 68008 and 68009.

 Navigating Blair